 - Hedgers: Here, the investor invests in financial markets to minimize the price volatility in exchange markets.
 This is to eliminate the risk of future price movements.
 Derivatives have become the most popular instruments in the hedging sector because derivatives effectively minimize risk with their fundamental assets.

 - Speculators: This is the most common market activity in which financial market participants actively participate.
 However, it is a risky activity in which investors get involved.
 In this category, participants purchase any financial instrument/asset for which investor/participant speculates to become valuable in the future.
 Speculation is driven by the motive of earning potentially lucrative returns in the future.

 - Arbitrageurs: It is the profit-making activity in the finance market that comes into effect by taking a chance or profiting from the market's price volatility.
 Arbitrageurs participants earn profits from the price difference emerging in investment from the financial securities such as bonds, stocks, derivatives, etc.

-However, we do not advise retail investors to write derivatives contract since it is a highly leverage product and hence very risky
+Note: We do not advise retail investors to write derivatives contracts since it is a high leverage product and hence very risky

 This is the most liquid class of financial assets.
-The turnover in Derivatives is almost 15 times + than the cash segment volumes.
-Hence most of the Derivative contracts are highly liquid and you can enter and exit at any point of time and at very competitive prices
+The turnover in the derivatives market in India is almost 15 times + than the cash segment volumes.
+Hence most of the Derivatives contracts are highly liquid, and you can enter and exit at any point in time and have very competitive prices.

-Returns are same as those of equity markets.
-However due to large volatility you can make big money or lose also
+Returns from Derivatives trading are the same as those of equity markets.
+However, due to large volatility, you can make big money or lose also.